prototypefund/Digital_Bargeld-docs/design-documents/001-new-browser-integration.rst

 * convince Google and/or Mozilla to implement a general mechanism where extensions can offer a "service" that websites can then connect to without knowing some particular extension ID.
+* convince Google and/or Mozilla to add better support for registering URI schemes from a WebExtension

 Drawbacks
 =========